worldline/angular-security-training/docs/common-threats/csrf/csrf-pw.md

 - in "Home" page, add a "news" : analyze request and response's headers using the client Firefox Browser Network Monitor , what do you notice ?
 - Hint : <span style="color:white; background-color:white">  verify that expected cookies (XSRF-TOKEN) is set and client-side header (X-XSRF-Token) is missing </span>

-3 - Enable the csrf client-side protection
+3 - Notice the csrf client-side protection
-- configure the csrf protection in `client/src/app/app.module.ts`
-    - Hint : <span style="color:white; background-color:white"> Comment HttpClientXsrfModule.disable() </span>

 - in "Home" page, add a "news" : analyze request and response's headers using the client Firefox Browser Network Monitor , what do you notice ?

   - Hint : <span style="color:white; background-color:white">  verify that expected cookies (XSRF-TOKEN) is set and client-side header (X-XSRF-Token) is set with the same value </span>